rmusser01/Infosec_Reference/Draft/Attacking Defending iOS -.md

 * aurainfosec

 [Secure iOS application development](https://github.com/felixgr/secure-ios-app-dev)
 * This guide is a collection of the most common vulnerabilities found in iOS applications.
-The focus is on vulnerabilities in the applicationsí code and only marginally covers general iOS system security, Darwin security, C/ObjC/C++ memory safety, or high-level application security.
+The focus is on vulnerabilities in the applications‚Äô code and only marginally covers general iOS system security, Darwin security, C/ObjC/C++ memory safety, or high-level application security.
 Nevertheless, hopefully the guide can serve as training material to iOS app developers that want to make sure that they ship a more secure app.
 Also, iOS security reviewers can use it as a reference during assessments.

 [needle](https://github.com/mwrlabs/needle)
 * Needle is an open source, modular framework to streamline the process of conducting security assessments of iOS apps.